SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 Next, fill in details for the child asset hierarchy in the CSV template.

-Refer to this section for details on filling the CSV template: CSV template attributes link to be provided.
+Refer to this section for details on filling the CSV template: [Filling CSV template for bulk import](/dtm/asset-hierarchy/#csv-template-attributes)

 >**Info:** From any hierarchy level, template will be downloaded only for its succeeding child hierarchy.
 And Assets must be imported only for that child hierarchy.